Backbase/golden-sample-app/README.md

 - Install the following VSCode extensions:

 - [nrwl.angular-console](https://marketplace.visualstudio.com/items?itemName=nrwl.angular-console): to find and run all the possible Nx Commands.
-- [firsttris.vscode-jest-runner](https://marketplace.visualstudio.com/items?itemName=firsttris.vscode-jest-runner): to easily run the isolated test as you are developing.
+-- [firsttris.vscode-jest-runner](https://marketplace.visualstudio.com/items?itemName=firsttris.vscode-jest-runner): to isolated tests while you are developing.

 - For AWS environments with specific WAF configurations, you may need to use `http://0.0.0.0:4200/` when accessing the app locally, in order to successfully authenticate.